 Capstone Proposal Tutorial and Capstone Sequencing

-Ordinarily, you enroll in the capstone as your final course.
+You enroll in the capstone as your final course.
 Due to the heavy demands of the capstone is considered a full-time course and it is not recommend that you be enrolled in other courses.
-Also, it is strongly recommended that all other degree requirements be fulfilled so you can draw upon your entire ALM training to produce a final project worthy of a Harvard degree.
+All other degree requirements be fulfilled so you can draw upon your entire ALM training to produce a final project worthy of a Harvard degree.

 The course is offered online only in the fall and via web conference in the spring.
 Online only requires you to log in every week, but not at a specific day or time.
 Web conference requires you to log in every week at a particular day and time.
 Both courses offer an optional capstone fair event, which takes place each May on the Saturday before graduation.